programmingprince/hamroMarket/README.md

-This is our class project for django.
+This is our class project for python and django course.